4 Shocking Facts You Did Not Know About Cancer

 Regular health screening is the first step to safeguarding your health because early detection and timely intervention can reduce future complications and treatment cost.

 It is recommended for women age 40 and above to go for yearly mammograms, while women between 21 and 65 years old should schedule a Pap smear every three years to screen for cervical cancer.
-Men, on the other hand, should test for colon and prostate cancer starting from age 45.
+Men, on the other hand, should test for colon and prostate cancer starting from age 45, while those with significant family history of prostate cancer are recommended to start prostate cancer screening at the age of 40.

 If you are a taxpayer, you can also take advantage of the tax relief for a medical check-up, limited to RM500 a year.